ibm-cloud-docs/openshift/storage-block-vpc-unmanaged.md

 # Setting up {{site.data.keyword.block_storage_is_short}} for unmanaged clusters
 {: #vpc-block-storage-driver-unmanaged}

 The following documentation covers the steps to deploy the {{site.data.keyword.block_storage_is_short}} driver on unmanaged OpenShift Container Platform clusters in IBM Cloud.
-This process is unsupported and any issues with the steps or the driver must be recreated in a {{site.data.keyword.redhat_openshift_notm}} cluster to receive support.
+This process is unsupported and any issues with the steps or the driver must be recreated in a {{site.data.keyword.openshiftlong_notm}} cluster to receive support.
 {: important}

 [Virtual Private Cloud]{: tag-vpc}